Organizing Kit 2025

 This guide compiles a list of tips and best practices for hosting a fun virtual or hybrid event on Douglass Day.
 It includes some past lessons learned about how we can build community in virtual spaces.

-History of Douglass Day
+About Douglass Day

 This page provides a little bit of history about Douglass Day celebrations and the people who make it happen today.